 Further measures were taken such as introduction of tax breaks to induce more demand, as well as other supply control measures for the improvement of prices.
 The effects of these measures was seen after a year, and has been reflecting the gradual improvement of prices for the past two years.

-The country’s unemployment was 3.2% in December 2015, slightly down from 3.4% at end of 2014, according to the Korean Statistical Information Service (KOSIS).
+Unemployment was 3.1% in November 2016, unchanged from November 2015, according to the Korean Statistical Information Service (KOSIS).

-However, tensions rose once more in January 2016 when North Korea claimed to have tested a hydrogen bomb estimated to be "50 to 100 times the power of the bombs on Hiroshima and Nagasaki," according to nuclear scientist Imad Khadduri.
-Before North Korea announced the claim, South Korea's meteorological agency detected a 5.1 magnitude earthquake near a recognized test site.
+In January 2016 North Korea claimed to have tested a hydrogen bomb estimated to be "50 to 100 times the power of the bombs on Hiroshima and Nagasaki," according to nuclear scientist Imad Khadduri.
+Before North Korea announced the claim, South Korea´s meteorological agency detected a 5.1 magnitude earthquake near a recognized test site.

 Be the first to comment on this article!